 Porepunkah is situated approximately 5 kilometres north-west of Bright, at the foot of Mt Buffalo and at the junction of the Buckland and Ovens Rivers.
-It is believed that the name Porepunkah is derived from Aboriginal word meaning ‘meeting of the waters’, from the Minubuddong language.
+It is believed that the name Porepunkah is derived from an Aboriginal word meaning ‘meeting of the waters’, from the Minubuddong language.

 While Hume and Hovell would have sighted Mt Buffalo from their camp at Whorouly earlier, European settlement of Porepunkah took place in the 1830s.
 It is believed that the first permanent white settler was John Buckland, who took up the lease for the Barwidgee Run in January 1840, with Port Punkah or Little Portland Run (Porepunkah) included in his lease.